On separate page: Status Report, Sep. 2019

 *Viewable online by logged-in ONS members at https://one-name.org/members/journal/pdfs/vol13-4.pdf.
 Besides the references in this article, there are two relevant articles in Scottish Geographical Journal, Wittington 1985 and Dodgshon 2005 (full text) .
 The latter mentions the most severe phase, the Maunder Minimum, about 1645–1715.

-[Sidebar 2] A note on first names in historical times.
+[Sidebar 2] Two notes on first names in historical times.

 During the 1600’s and through the 1800’s, many cultures followed the custom of naming their children in a specific manner, generation after generation.
 This was especially true to those people in the British Isles, Scotland, Ireland, England and Wales.
 This practice remained pretty much in tact as families began emigrating throughout the world, certainly among the Ulster Scots and the early settlers in Colonial America.
 This is, no doubt, why so many identical or similar names appear generation after generation within the same family.
 This practice continued, even as middle names became more common, beginning about the early 1800’s, but waned somewhat by the middle or latter 1800’s as cultures intermixed and traditions diminished.
 Although still used by some families, naming patterns and traditions seem no longer as widespread, or at least far less so.